intel/kvm-multios/documentation/README.md

                                              Default not enabled
                 --preserve_data              Preserve new domain image data if it already exists, create new one if it does not exist.
+Default not enabled --import_data qcow2_file     Import an existing qcow2 image file (absolute or relative path).
+                                             The file will be copied to the image path and named <new_domain>.qcow2.
+Must be used with -x option, not with -s.
+                                             Cannot be combined with --preserve_data
+                --image_path directory       Store the cloned image in a custom directory (absolute or relative path).
+                                             Relative paths will be resolved to absolute paths.
+                                             If not specified, defaults to /var/lib/libvirt/images.
+                                             A libvirt storage pool will be automatically created for custom paths.
-Default not enabled --preserve_passthrough       Preserve USB and PCI passthrough device configurations from source domain/XML in the cloned domain.
+                --preserve_passthrough       Preserve USB and PCI passthrough device configurations from source domain/XML in the cloned domain.
 Default not enabled.
                                              By default, passthrough devices are removed to avoid conflicts